The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 applied to the Son.
 What a powerful testimony that both the Father and the Son are God.

-I realize that is not the way you see Philippians 2, but that is
+I realize that is not how you see Philippians 2, but that is how I see it.

 Questions for you to ask a Jehovah's Witness